Frequently Asked Questions

 How many flues do I have?

-You should have one flue for each fireplace, stove, and furnace or boiler.
+You should have one flue for each fireplace, stove, furnace, or boiler.
 Some homes also have a separate flue for the hot water heater.

 Do I need a chimney cap?